-Set to be directed by Juno and Up in the Air filmmaker Jason Reitman, the son of original Ghostbusters director Ivan Reitman, Ghostbusters 3 (as it’s unofficially being called) will bring back some of the first film’s cast, including Bill Murray, Dan Aykroyd, Sigourney Weaver, Annie Potts, and Ernie Hudson.
-With the film scheduled to hit theaters in July 2020, the film will also introduce some new, younger characters to the Ghostbusters canon.
+Set to be directed by Juno and Up in the Air filmmaker Jason Reitman, the son of original Ghostbusters director Ivan Reitman, Ghostbusters 3 (as it’s unofficially being called) will bring back many of the original movie’s cast members, including Bill Murray, Dan Aykroyd, Sigourney Weaver, Annie Potts, and Ernie Hudson.
+With the film scheduled to hit theaters July 10, 2020, here’s everything we know about Ghostbusters: Afterlife so far.